-- 4.1.9 After establishing the expected time input to be remunerated, we considered a remuneration rate.
-We came to a judgement about the rate at which the councillors ought to be remunerated for the work they do. - 4.1.10 To help identify an hourly rate for calculating allowances, we utilised relevant statistics about the local labour market published by the Office for National Statistics.
-We selected the average (median), full-time gross6 wage per hour for the Maidstone Borough Council area £16.427 per hour.
+4.1.9 After establishing the expected time input to be remunerated, we considered a remuneration rate.
+We came to a judgement about the rate at which the councillors ought to be remunerated for the work they do.

+4.1.10 To help identify an hourly rate for calculating allowances, we utilised relevant statistics about the local labour market published by the Office for National Statistics.
+We selected the average (median), full-time gross wage per hour for the Maidstone Borough Council area by place of residence £15.49 per hour.

-Guidance on Consolidated Regulations for Local Authority Allowances, London: TSO, July 2003, paragraphs 66-81.
+&lt;sup>4 The former Office of Deputy Prime Minister - now the Department for Levelling Up, Housing and Communities, The Inland Revenue (now HM Revenue and Customs), New Council Constitutions: Guidance on Consolidated Regulations for Local Authority Allowances, London: TSO, July 2003, paragraphs 66-81.